tesslerc/impala-laser-pytorch/README.md

 This is an extension of [TorchBeast](https://github.com/facebookresearch/torchbeast).
 Specifically, I took only the MonoBeast implementation and replaced the multiprocessing parallelism to use [Ray](https://github.com/ray-project/ray/).
 While this has been tested on a single machine, it should work out of the box on a cluster (once Ray has been properly set up).

+## Performance
+On my machine (6 core CPU and GTX 1080TI) I saw 3000 steps per second on the basic model (without the LSTM and ResNet), 2000 SPS with the LSTM and 900 SPS with LSTM and ResNet.

 ## Requirements

 gym[atari]>=0.14.0  # Installs gym and atari.